CarinaAJ/p3-last-chapter/README.md

 6. Now the 'Deploy' section needs to be selected from the menu and connect it to github.

-7. Enter the name of the repositry we want to connect it with and click 'Connect'
+7. Enter the name of the repository we want to connect it with and click 'Connect'

 8. The choice appears now to either deploy using automatic deploys or manual deployment, which deploys the current state of the branch.